gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 The SPARK model is identical to the static model in its handling of internal targets.
-The SPARK model, however, requires explicit ``Elaborate`` or ``Elaborate_All`` pragmas to be present in the program when a target is external, and emits hard errors instead of warnings:
+The SPARK model, however, requires explicit ``Elaborate`` or ``Elaborate_All`` pragmas to be present in the program when a target is external, and compiler switch :switch:`-gnatd.v` is in effect.

 ::